RoStrap/Resources/README.md

   print("Tween is installed in ReplicatedStorage.Resources.Libraries!")
 end
 ```

+Obviously this assumes you know the [Folder](http://wiki.roblox.com/index.php?title=API:Class/Folder) will exist.
+You can also just call `FindFirstChild` on the `Resources` object directly in this case.

 Note: `GetLocalFolder` returns `LOCALSTORAGE.Resources.FOLDER_NAME` where `FOLDER_NAME` is the parameter passed.
 As expected, `GetLocalFolder` will always create folders that do not exist because it is a local function.